 Say hello to the Chinese Windmill Palm Tree!
 Trachycarpus fortunei is the solution to adding a touch of paradise to your landscape no matter how far north you live!

-The Windmill Palm tree is one of the most cold tolerant palm tree cultivars available and we have even seen it grown as far north as Tennessee and Virginia and the pacific northwest.
+The small Windmill Palm tree is one of the most cold tolerant palm tree cultivars available and we have even seen it grown as far north as Tennessee and Virginia and the pacific northwest.
 The Windmill Palm features lush, green fronds that fan out from its branches with oblong leaves.
-It may lose color in cold weather.
+It may lose its dark green color in cold weather.

 Chinese Windmill Palm Care

 The best time to plant is in early spring or fall!
-You can use Perfect Plants Palm Fertilizer to enrich the soil for this tropical palm tree plant.
+You can use Perfect Plants Palm Fertilizer (which is the best fertilizer for Windmill Palm trees) to enrich the soil for this tropical palm tree plant.
 This is a slow release fertilizer that should be applied every 3 months during the spring and summer growing seasons.
-Be sure to keep adequate moisture in the soil while the roots are establishing in the first year.
+Be sure to keep adequate moisture in the soil while the roots are established in the first year.
 A regular watering schedule is best for these slow growing trees.